BillClarksonAntill/TheUnofficialSecurityRepo/readme.md

 * Submit pull requests to fix issues or add new features to our projects
 * Organize events or share resources related to cybersecurity

+This project welcomes contributions and suggestions.
+Contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to and actually do, grant us the rights to use your contribution.

 ## Pull Request Steps ##
 If you're new to GitHub or open source contribution, you can use the following steps to submit a pull request: